 As requested by many of our members, NOVAA is excited to bring Jim Laden back again for his Volunteer Management 301 half-day training, dedicated to building on themes of our Volunteer Management 101 and 201 trainings and digging in to management skills relevant to advanced practitioners and others looking for a "301" learning experience.

 After years spent training new volunteer administrators in NOVAA’s Volunteer Management 101 and 201 classes, Jim Laden has developed a 301 training focusing on:

 Jim Laden has had an extensive career in human resources, program management, education, and training.
-He is currently the VP of Leadership and Talent at FoodCorps.
+He has been with FoodCorps since 2013, first as National Director of Programs, then as VP of Leadership and Talent, and currently as a Training Consultant.
 Prior to these experiences, Jim worked as the Director or Learning and Volunteer Resources for AFS Intercultural Programs and in Career Services at Lewis & Clark College.
 In addition, he spent 10 years as an adjunct instructor in the Human Development Department at Clark Community College.

 Jim has been an active community volunteer since serving as a Peace Corps volunteer in Sierra Leone in the mid-1980s.
 In the Portland area, he has been involved in volunteer leadership roles with The Pangaea Project, the Atkinson Elementary PTA and the Cascade AIDS Project.
 He has a B.A. in Government from Dartmouth College and an M.Ed. in Counseling from the University of Virginia.